Gyakobo/Cross-Hairs/README.md

 </table>

 4. Lastly if all the avaiable space below are occupied then the particle in question would remain at the same place.
 There is however another methodolgy that I glossed over.
-There exists an additional step on making the viscosity aspect of this game even more prominent adding another relation: each particle that has nowhere to go would simply 'slide' down left and cocomitantly right if there's already a particle on the left
+There exists an additional step on making the viscosity aspect of this game even more prominent adding another relation: each particle that has nowhere to go would simply 'slide' down left and cocomitantly right if there's already a particle on the left:

 <table>